OutSystems/docs-support/src/troubleshooting/infrastructure-management/slower-queries.md

 ## Troubleshooting

 To solve this issue, you need to:

-- Check if the table statistics are outdated.
+* Check if the table statistics are outdated.
-- Update the table statistics if needed.
+* Update the table statistics if needed.
-- Check if the table is fragmented.
+* Check if the table is fragmented.
-- Defragment the table if needed.
+* Defragment the table if needed.

-If your database is in OutSystems Cloud you must [open a support case](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/02_How_to_Open_a_Support_Case) asking for a database user to execute steps 1, 2 and 4 in Oracle and steps 1 and 3 in SQL Server.
-For steps 3 and 5 in Oracle and steps 2 and 4 in SQL Server you must [open a support case](https://success.outsystems.com/Support/Enterprise_Customers/OutSystems_Support/02_How_to_Open_a_Support_Case) asking to run those steps.
+To perform these tasks, you need to access the database.
+If your database is in OutSystems Cloud:

+* You need to [ask for a database user](../../enterprise/maintenance/access-database-paas/access-database-paas.md) to be able to execute the steps of checking the last maintenance execution (applicable only for Oracle), checking the table statistics, and checking table fragmentation.
+* You need to [open a support case](../../community/open-support-case.md) asking to execute the steps of updating the table statistics and defragmenting the table.

 You can find below the steps to solve this issue in Oracle and SQL Server.